 - Poor taste in humor is not part of your vocabulary.

 Whether you are a manager or not, your integrity defines who you are in relationships.
 Are you out for yourself only or do you care about the success of others, too?
-People more readily follow those who have an interest in their needs and that they can trust.
+As a result, people more readily follow those who have an interest in their needs and that they can trust.